PRIORY CAMPAIGN 2018-2019

 - We need £1,780,000.00.

-- Should you know of anyone willing to purchase space in the adjacent buildings via the FSSP, please put them in touch with us: email@example.com.
-The condition is to be able to transfer £83,300.00 to a designated bank account by 18th October, with the intention of becoming owner of one floor of the building (i.e. for 79.31 square meters, or 853 square feet, plus parking space), which could either remain an office, or later be turned into a flat, as the new owner preferred.
+Should you know of anyone willing to purchase space in the adjacent buildings via the FSSP, please put them in touch with us: firstname.lastname@example.org.
+The condition is to be able to transfer at least £83,300.00 to a designated bank account with the intention of becoming owner of at least one floor of the building (i.e. for 79.31 square meters, or 853 square feet, plus parking space), which could either remain an office, or later be turned into a flat, as the new owner preferred.

 This is a unique opportunity to endow St Mary’s with the space we urgently need: parish hall, music room, clergy offices, and classrooms.
 In addition, a pro-life office, a publishing company, a vestments-sewing workshop and accommodation for retreatants could be added.